 Wesley Medical Center was established in 1912 by the Southwest Conference of the United Methodist Church.
 Called the "house of healing on the hill," the institution grew, thanks to the hard work of its employees and the vision of its leaders.

-Today, Wesley is the busiest hospital in the region, with nearly 28,000 inpatient admissions, 52,501 outpatient admissions and close to 40,000 Emergency Department visits each year.
-Wesley is a tertiary care center for the region, serving most of the state of Kansas and northern Oklahoma.We've long been known as the "baby hospital."
-That's because over 6,000 babies are born at Wesley every year -- more than at any other hospital in the state.
-Wesley is the home of the University of Kansas School of Medicine-Wichita's obstetrics and gynecology residency program, training young physicians in the art and science of caring for pregnant women before, during, and after childbirth.
+Today, Wesley is the busiest hospital in the region, with nearly 28,000 inpatient admissions, 52,501 outpatient admissions and close to 150,000 Emergency Department visits each year.
+Wesley is a tertiary care center for the region, serving most of the state of Kansas and northern Oklahoma.
+It's long been known as the "baby hospital."
+That's because more than 5,800 babies are born at Wesley every year -- more than at any other hospital in the state.
+Wesley is the home of the University of Kansas School of Medicine-Wichita's Obstetrics & Gynecology Residency Program, training young physicians in the art and science of caring for pregnant women before, during and after childbirth.

 While most babies born at Wesley are healthy, Wesley stands ready to care for those who aren't.
 As a Level III perinatal center (the highest designation), Wesley provides specialized care for women with high-risk pregnancies and for premature and critically ill newborns.
 Those patients are transferred to Wesley from hospitals throughout Kansas and the surrounding states.
 Premature and critically ill newborns are cared for in the Newborn Intensive Care Unit, a state-of-the-art 36-bed unit, designed not only for its efficiency but also for the comfort of its tiny patients and their families.
 Care is provided by specially trained nurses, nurse practitioners, respiratory therapists.
 The care provided in the NICU and in the follow-up clinic is directed by seven in-house neonatologists, who provide 24-hour coverage seven days a week.
-Wesley's web address is www.wesleymc.com.